 3.3 The school demonstrates intercultural competency in student learning and formation by helping students understand, respect, engage, and learn from diverse communities and multicultural perspectives, inside and outside the classroom.
-[NOTE: The content of this standard intentionally overlaps with Standard 3.4; several commenters noted that "intercultural" is a more appropriate term.]

 SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by describing how the school understands and approaches intercultural competency (and, how this connects to or differs from the school's understanding of "global engagement" as described in Standard 3.4).
 It might identify the competencies that the school seeks to instill in its students and describe how these are embedded in the school's curricular and co-curricular offerings.
 It might give examples of how the school prepares students to learn from diverse communities, as well as how these learnings are enacted (for example, by citing examples from course syllabi showing readings with multicultural perspectives or activities that equip students to engage communities that are different than their own), noting which of these are required by the school and/or a particular degree program (e.g., coursework, internship experiences) and which are optional (e.g., workshops, guest speakers).
 It might also describe some of the school's resources for gaining intercultural competence (faculty, library, events, etc.).
 It might also discuss how the school's efforts in this area have been evaluated and enhanced.
 Various other aspects of intercultural competency are covered in Standards 3.4, 4.3, 6.7, and 8.8.